-Kelly Clarkson Goes Off On Country Music, ‘Country Music Doesn’t Sound Country Anymore’
+Kelly Clarkson Goes Off On Country Music: ‘Country Music Doesn’t Sound Country Anymore’

 “I love that when I started to do country, they were like, ‘Oh you’re pop.
 You’re not country enough,'” The Voice coach recalled in the Q&A clip shared to The Kelly Clarkson Show‘s official YouTube page.
 “I’m like, ‘I’m sorry, let me show you this list of the Top 20,’ which by the way did not include one female.”

-Clarkson then continued her candid chat as she delved deeper into the much talked about issue within country music over the past few years which has seen less and less females seeing success at country radio.
+Clarkson then continued her candid chat as she delved deeper into the much-talked-about issue within country music over the past few years, which has seen less and less females seeing success at country radio.

 “Y’all don’t play people with boobs either, it’s fine.
 ‘Oh you got boobs, you’re not a man, we can’t play you, get out of here.’
 What happened?”
 Kelly asked, referring to the trend of deteriorating airplay for women in country.